GeologU/SimpleRunner/README.md

 In particular, this way you can run different commands by examining the schema in the browser.
 [Documentation](http://www.graphviz.org/content/attrs#dURL), [stackoverflow](https://stackoverflow.com/questions/15837283/graphviz-embedded-url).

-#### with_html.py and its unit tests with_html_ut.py
+#### with_html_stack.py and its unit tests with_html_stack_ut.py

-I use it to generate HTML.
 There are a lot of libraries of this kind, I was interested to write myself.
-As an example of use see the end of the `with_html_ut.py` and a few comments in the `with_html.py`.
+As an example of use see the end of the `with_html_stack_ut.py` and a few comments in the `with_html_stack.py`.
 The HTML is generated, because it's easier for me to write nested tags.
-But most importantly, it is much easier to make changes.
-For example, replace the table containing lists with the list containing tables via sliding a few lines of code instead of rewriting the entire HTML.

-#### with_html_stack.py and its unit tests with_html_stack_ut.py

-Further development of `with_html.py` with a simplified interface.
-For an example of usage, see the tests in `with_html_stack_ut.py`.

 #### skeleton_json.py